 The system pumps and fans are off.
 If the basin is full of water a minimum basin water temperature of 40°F must be maintained to prevent freezing.
 This can be accomplished with the use of optional basin heaters.
-If provided, the starter interlock will energize any optional basin heaters in cold weather.
 See the "Cold Weather Operation" section of this bulletin for more details on cold weather operation and maintenance.